eswhy28/social_media_pipeli/README.md

 ### Hugging Face Spaces
 - Ready for deployment with `Dockerfile` and `app.py`
 - Optimized for AI model inference
-- Public API endpoint for frontend consumption
+- Alternative to Vercel deployment

 ## 📝 Environment Variables